nicoSC/fpm-poolwatcher/README.md

 fpm-poolwatcher
 ===============

-Automatically kills the oldest php-fpm pools
+Automatically kills the processes from the php-fpm pools